History of the University of Pennsylvania: 20th century

-Former Governor of Minnesota and perennial candidate for Republican nominee as President of the United States, Harold Stassen served as third president of the University of Pennsylvania from 1948 to 1953.
+Former Minnesota governor and perennial presidential candidate Harold Stassen served as third president of the University of Pennsylvania from 1948 to 1953.
 Penn's Board of Trustees elected Stassen to fill the office of the president, left vacant by the unexpected resignation of Penn's second President, George McClelland.
 Stassen was selected, in part due to his reputation as a successful fundraiser (as Penn was in the middle of a long simmering financial crisis).
 Stassen did indeed help raise funds and cut costs, focusing financial resources into a few prestigious departments and fulfilling McClelland's campus expansion plan, as well as reforming intercollegiate athletics in order to conform to the requirements of the new Ivy League.
 Stassen focused on Penn's football team by contesting the NCAA prohibition over televising football games (to stop the slide in gate attendance) by entering into a $200,000 contract with ABC but Stassen eventually backed down when the NCAA threatened to expel Penn.

 After World War II, the university began a capital spending program to overhaul its campus, including its student housing.
 A large number of students migrating to universities under the G.I.
 Bill, and the ensuing increase in Penn's student population highlighted that Penn had outgrown previous expansions, which ended during the Great Depression era.
 But in addition to a significant student population from the Delaware Valley, the university continued to attract international students from at least 50 countries and from all 50 states as early as of the second decade of the 1920s.
 By 1961, 79% of male undergraduates and 57% of female undergraduates lived on campus.

 In 1965, Penn students learned that the university was sponsoring research projects for the United States' chemical and biological weapons program.
 According to Herman and Rutman, the revelation that "CB Projects Spicerack and Summit were directly connected with U.S. military activities in Southeast Asia," caused students to petition Penn's fourth president Gaylord Harnwell (1954 to 1971) to halt the program, citing the project as being "immoral, inhuman, illegal, and unbefitting of an academic institution."
 Members of the faculty believed that an academic university should not be performing classified research and voted to re-examine the university agency which was responsible for the project on November 4, 1965.